Jimmywhyte/data-analyst-portfolio/sql-notes.md

 - Semicolon `;` goes at the **very end only** — never mid-query.
 - Column names must match the table **exactly** (case + spelling).
 - Don't reach for `LEFT JOIN` by default — only when the task implies missing matches ("including empty", "all X even without Y").
+- **Integer division drops the decimals.** `pop/1000000` truncates to a whole number;
+  `pop/1000000.0` (divide by a decimal) keeps the decimal places.
+Use `.0` when you want decimal output.
+- **After editing a query, re-scan the line you touched** for orphaned commas/keywords.
+  Most of my errors are leftover commas from trimming a column out of SELECT.
+- Each `LIKE` tests one pattern — chain multiples with `AND`/`OR`, don't comma-pack one string.

 ---